 As much as possible, I always buy organic or cold-pressed products, a process that allows oils to taste softer and closer to the original seeds or plants.

-I use extra virgin olive oil, which is already of quality.
+I use extra virgin olive oil purchased in the supermarket, which is already of quality.
 Sunflower oil can also be purchased at the supermarket, but be careful when buying, as many oils are mixtures: buy 100% sunflower oil.

 Palm oil raises a lot of controversy because of the deforestation that its plantation causes, so I use only from producers who belong to the RSPO.
 They are also appearing in supermarkets, even RSPO ones.

-Personally, I buy these ingredients partly in the supermarket, and partly in Plena Natura, Celeiro and at Amazon.com, depending on ingredients availability.
-Celeiro is very expensive, so I use them only as last resort.
+Personally, I buy these ingredients partly in the supermarket, and partly in 2 local online stores, Plena Natura and Granvelada, depending on ingredients availability.

 Optional Ingredients: essential oils, dyes, and other extras

-It is possible to use only one essential oil or a mixture of some, they give a very pleasant aroma to the soaps and even add medicinal properties (see Essential Oils To Make Soap).
+It is possible to use only one essential oil or a mixture of some, they give a very pleasant aroma to the soaps and may even add some medicinal properties (see Essential Oils To Make Soap and Essential Oils for Natural Cosmetics).

-Dyes: I only use natural dyes.
+I try to use only natural dyes.
 Many of these products can be found in the kitchen: cinnamon, sweet pepper, paprika, turmeric, spinach, carrot, pumpkin …

-Herbs and flowers (optional): they are only for decoration and must always be added dry to prevent the water that contains them from rotting, in puree, or ground into powder.
-Something I learned from my experience was not to use large pieces of fresh herbs and flowers: they become brown and rotten (ugh!).
+They are only for decoration or exfoliation purposes, as their herbal properties usually do not survive saponification, and must always be added dried, in puree, or ground into powder.
+Something I learned from my experience was not to use large pieces of fresh herbs and flowers: they become brown, rotten and ugly (ugh!).

-Making soap from scratch at home involves handling sodium hydroxide (lye) and there are some safety recommendations to take into account:
+Making soap from scratch at home involves handling sodium hydroxide (lye) and there are some safety recommendations to take into account.
+Please, read the text below or watch this video:

 - Lye or caustic soda is an alkaline chemical that can cause chemical burns on any exposed part of the human body.
 Its reaction with water also generates chemical vapors that must not be breathed

-- Use always protective goggles, protective gloves and a mask (if the lye has to be handled without ventilation).
+- Use always protective goggles, protective gloves and a mask.
 Wear clothing and shoes that completely cover the skin.

 - Always mix the lye (granules) with water and never the opposite, as it can cause the lye to erupt.
 Never use hot water.